Connect with others who understand.

 End-of-Life Planning

-No one wants to think about their death or the death of a loved one, but when facing a progressive and debilitating disease such as Parkinson’s disease, planning for this stage can make things easier and provide some sense of control.
-Drafting a living will (advanced directive) or durable power of attorney, or simply stating your wishes clearly to your family or caregivers, can ease the burden of making difficult decisions at the end of life when you are unable to.
+Drafting a living will (advanced directive), durable power of attorney, or physician orders for life-sustaining treatment — or even simply stating your wishes clearly to your family or caregivers — can ease the burden of making difficult decisions at the end of life.
 If you need help deciding what would be best for you, discuss end-of-life care with your doctor or another health care professional.

 Some important decisions to consider include: